 Finland is still under the radar for most tourists but its surprisingly mild climate and diverse regional landscape make it an ideal Nordic vacation destination.
 Finns are known to be very kind and you should make sure to enjoy the nation's saunas before you leave.

 If you like to bike Denmark will be your ideal Nordic country.
 Biking is integral to daily life so much of the country is very cyclist-friendly.
 Copenhagen is the most well-known city and is ideal for travelers who like to walk as much of the city is catered to pedestrians.

-The Baltic countries and Greenland
+The Baltic Countries and Greenland

 The Baltic countries are the three young Baltic republics of Estonia, Latvia, and Lithuania.
+All three countries lie on the Baltic sea (hence the name) along with Finland, Sweden, Denmark, Germany, Poland, and Russia.
+Greenland is a territory that is closer to America than to Europe but belongs politically to the kingdom of Denmark.
 Neither the Baltic countries nor Greenland is considered Scandinavian or Nordic.

 However, there is a close relationship between the Nordic countries and the Baltics and Greenland.
 The Baltic republics have been strongly influenced, both culturally and historically, by the Scandinavian countries and the same applies to a part of Greenland's historical and cultural heritage.